Dark Mode

 Regardless of your niche, your new eCommerce store will always enter an existing market of some capacity.

-Conduct thorough research on the market you’re entering to identify the existing pain points, desires and opportunities.
+Conduct thorough research on your chosen market to identify the existing pain points, desires and opportunities.

-With this, you can hone your business strategy from the get-go.
+This way, you can hone your business strategy from the get-go and minimize costly mistakes in the future.

 LEGO released a girls-targeted Friends line of toys in response, which, despite controversy, proved a hit and more than doubled initial sales forecasts.